sf-wdi-17/notes/projects/project-01/specs.md

 ## TIMELINE

-* __Sunday, April 12th__ - Communicate your app idea to an instructor.
+* __Sunday, April 12th__ - Communicate your app idea to an instructor and put it in a card on [Trello](https://trello.com/b/Wg1himr0/project-1).
 Be ready to talk about the scope of your project.
 Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
 You will need the following for an instructor check-off:
     - A plan for your pages
     - A well-defined and written out feature list
     - A written Minimum Viable Product (MVP)